ArduPilot/ardupilot_wiki/common/source/docs/common-imu-batchsampling.rst

     :target:  ../_images/imu-batchsampling-fft-mp2.png
     :width: 450px

 - Accelerometer data appears in the top left window with the vertical axis showing the amplitude and horizontal axis showing the frequency.
 The amplitude is not scaled to a useful value meaning the graph is useful for determining the frequency of the vibration but not whether the levels are too high or not.
-Vibration at frequencies above 300hz may lead to attitude or position control problems.
+Vibration at frequencies above 300Hz may lead to attitude or position control problems.
+- The default configuration shows raw accelerometer and gyro data before it has been filtered.
+Filtering is a key part of preventing noise reaching the PID loops and motors and thus it is important to be able look at the data after it has been filtered as well.
+In addition, when configuring advanced filtering using a notch (see :ref:`INS_NOTCH_ENABLE <INS_NOTCH_ENABLE>`) it is hard to do this effectively without seeing the output.
+In order to see post-filter output set :ref:`INS_LOG_BAT_OPT <INS_LOG_BAT_OPT>` = 2.
+- For small copters in manual flight modes it is important to let as much signal through below about 100Hz and as little as possible above this.
+Configuring post-filter output will allow you to see this.

 .. image:: ../../../images/imu-batchsampling-fft-mp.png
     :target:  ../_images/imu-batchsampling-fft-mp.png